iansAToasificationDOTorg/iansAToasificationDOTorg/The MuliSpiral Loop.md

 forrest.

 This MultiSpiral paddock
-provides 100 days of grassing.
+provides 100 days of grassing per cycle.
-Each day paddock is a quarter acre or 1 Decare 20 metres wide by 50 metres long.
+Each day paddock is a quarter acre or 1 Decare.
+20 metres wide by 50 metres long.
 100 Decare is 10 hectares or 25 acres.